mast/telegram-bot-api/README.md

 ![Build Status](https://github.com/mast/telegram-bot-api/workflows/Build/badge.svg)
 [![npm version](https://badge.fury.io/js/telegram-bot-api.svg)](https://badge.fury.io/js/telegram-bot-api)

-# UNDER DEVELOPMENT
+# Telegram Bot API

-## Introduction
+This is first Node.js library for Telegram Bot API.

-Node.js module for Telegram Bot API (https://core.telegram.org/bots/api).
+This is not a framework!
+You will not get router or some advanced logic to simplify your bot development.
+But it will give you simple function to receive messages from your bot users and send them replies.

-You can use it simply as an API if you want to implement logic by yourself, or you can enable retrieving of updates and get messages sent to your bot in a callback
+Library doesn't validate any parameters, whatever you send to the library will be sent to Telegram servers.
+That means you will benefit of new parameters added by Telegram developers at first day, since update of library will not be required.

-IMPORTANT: In version 1.0.0. promises are implemented in backward compatible way, i.e. old code (with callbacks) should also work with new version of the API
+Please refer to https://core.telegram.org/bots/api for API functions and parameters description.

 ## Installation